The Graduate Research Symposium (photo above from the 2017 Symposium) features scholarly and creative activity of UNCP's graduate students.

 Research poster presenters can elect to have their work judged or not judged at the Symposium.
 Three posters presenters will be invited to attend and present their work with other graduate students from across the state to N.C. legislators at an annual Graduate Education Day held each May at the legislative building in Raleigh, N.C.

-During the symposium, poster presenters will stand with their posters and describe their work to those who stop by and ask questions.
+During the symposium, poster presenters will stand with their posters and describe their work in two to three minutes to those who stop by and ask questions.

 Also during the symposium, program directors and students from the various graduate programs are available to address inquiries related to program-specific admission requirements, program components, and curricula for the Open House portion of the event.